-- FPT_TST.1.1 The TSF shall run a suite of self-tests Conditions under which self-test should occur to demonstrate the correct operation of the TSF. - FPT_TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data. - FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored TSF executable code.
+FPT_TST.1.1 The TSF shall run a suite of self-tests [see Table 18: conditions triggering tests] to demonstrate the correct operation of the TSF.

+FPT TST.1.2 The TSF shall provide authorised users with the capability to verify the integrity of TSF data.

+FPT_TST.1.3 The TSF shall provide authorised users with the capability to verify the integrity of stored

+TSF executable code.